 My name is Tyson Roehrkasse and I am the “man behind the curtain” for all things Twirltech.
 I originally created this company to refurbish and re-sell electronics on eBay.
 That was four years ago, and since then it has grown to encompass all of my freelance endeavors in various fields.
-My experience in IT and development has taught me, more than anything else, the importance of troubleshooting and debugging skills.
-Anyone with a brain in their head can figure out how to set up a website or configure a server because they can take the time to research and learn how to do it properly.
-But when a system is in production and something breaks, the responsible technician doesn’t have the luxury of time and research – they need to be able to troubleshoot/debug/diagnose the issue, and do so efficiently and quickly.
-At the end of the day, whether you’re an IT Technician or a Developer, what really matters are your diagnostic skills.
-Problem-solving, fixing things, figuring stuff out on the fly.
+My experience in IT and development has taught me one thing above all else: the importance of troubleshooting and debugging skills.
+Anyone with a brain in their head can figure out how to set up a website or reinstall Windows because they can take the time to research, find a guide, and follow the instructions.
+When a system is in production and something breaks, the responsible technician doesn’t have the luxury of time and research – they need to be able to troubleshoot/debug/diagnose the issue, on the spot, and do so efficiently and quickly.
+At the end of the day, whether you’re an IT technician or a software developer, what really matters are your diagnostic skills.
+The ability to solve problems and make repairs on the fly.
 These are my core strengths and I actively work to sharpen them every day.

 Check me out on Linkedin.